 Raw SAT Scores

 Your raw score is simply the number of questions you answered correctly for each section.
-In the SAT, you will not be penalized for giving wrong answers or skipping questions.
+You will not be penalized for giving wrong answers or skipping questions.
 The only questions that will matter are those you answered correctly.
 The list below shows the number of questions each section in SAT will have.

 - Reading test – 52 questions

-- Writing test – 44 multiple choice questions
+- Writing and Language test – 44 multiple choice questions

 - Math – 58 questions